dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/set_handle_type.rst

       Update the right handles.

 Handle Type
    The handle type to switch to.
-   Read the :ref:`Bézier curves <curve-bezier-handle-type>` page for more details on the different handle types.
+See the :ref:`Bézier curves <curve-bezier-handle-type>` page for more details on the different handle types.

 Outputs